docent-net/maciej.lasyk.info/pelican/content/2019/2019-04-07-16th-linux-session-recap.md

 [16th-linux-session-slides.pdf](http://maciej.lasyk.info/slides/16th-linux-session-slides.pdf)
 </center>

-Also I decided to prepare a lightning - talk about one of my hobbies: long - distance training and sport and how Linux and open source software helps me with that.
+Also I decided to prepare a lightning - talks.
+First about [sshuttle](https://github.com/sshuttle/sshuttle) and the second one about my hobby which is a long - distance training and sport and how Linux and open source software helps me with that.
 2 years ago I finished [Norseman Xtreme Triahlon](https://nxtri.com/) - during this lightning talk I described briefly how I use [GoldenCheetah](https://www.goldencheetah.org) for my workout performance analysis and planning, [Blender](https://www.blender.org/) for video analysis of my swimming stroke and